blastjarna/energyConsumption/README.md

-Small program using the energy usage from solar panels to see the eneregy usage yesterday.
+Small program using the energy usage from website to see the eneregy usage over time.